 Secure your villa properly when out

-When leaving your villa ensure all windows, doors and gates are properly closed and locked and do not leave your key hidden somewhere on the property.
+When leaving your villa ensure all windows, doors, and gates are properly closed and locked, and do not leave your key hidden somewhere on the property.
 If your villa has an alarm system, use it.
 If you are spending time around the pool at the back of the property, ensure the front of the villa is secure.
-Also ensure you use the safety deposit box in your villa.
-These steps may sound like common sense however it is surprising how many times our team have turned up to a villa that is open and unoccupied.
+Also, ensure you use the safety deposit box in your villa.
+These steps may sound like common sense however it is surprising how many times our team has turned up to a villa that is open and unoccupied.

 Only use licensed and legal forms of transport

 Ibiza has a number of transport options, including the white licensed public taxis (Radio Taxis), the island buses and licensed private transport companies.